It's dramatic to have bought your dream home and be confronted with defects. To detect defects, you can have a building inspection performed.

 To detect defects, you can have a building inspection performed.
 A building inspection involves an expert visiting the home and performing an examination.
 The inspection findings will be stated in a construction report or communicated verbally.

-An inspection also ensures that you fulfill your legal duty to investigate.
+An inspection ensures that you fulfill your legal duty to investigate.
 If it comes to litigation after discovering hidden defects, the judge will always ask what you did to inspect the property beforehand.

 An inspection gives you an immediate insight into the necessary maintenance in the longer term.